Promoting Teaching and Learning to Address Democratic Erosion

 Teaching & Learning About Democratic Erosion

-Since 2017, faculty at over 75 universities have taught our joint course on democratic erosion using a shared syllabus and collaborative assignments.
-We also manage a faculty list-serve, and offer an online short course (coming soon!) on democratic erosion for practitioners and policymakers.
+Since 2017, faculty at more than 75 universities around the world have taught our joint course on democratic erosion using a shared syllabus and collaborative assignments.
+We offer a complete curriculum with readings, lecture slides, discussion questions, and other materials, and manage a listserv for faculty to share ideas and coordinate cross-university activities.

 Course